Center for Care Delivery and Outcomes Research

 • Behavioral, decision and implementation theories

 • Evidence-based interventions

 • Dr. Hagedorn’s protocol for her current implementation project was published in Addiction Science & Clinical Practice (Hagedorn H, Kenny M, Gordon AJ, Ackland PE, Noorbaloochi S, Yu W, Harris AHS.
 (2018).
 Advancing pharmacological treatments for opioid use disorder (ADAPT-OUD): Protocol for testing a novel strategy to improve implementation of medication-assisted treatment for Veterans with opioid use disorders in low-performing facilities.
 Addiction Science & Clinical Practice.
 13:25.).
-The external facilitation implementation strategy used in this project informed the facilitation strategy being utilized in the national Office of Mental Health and Suicide Prevention’s Stepped-Care for Opioid Use Disorder Train-the-Trainer (SCOUTT) initiative which has rolled out to at least one facility in every VISN.
+The external facilitation implementation strategy used in this project informed the facilitation strategy being utilized in the national Office of Mental Health and Suicide Prevention’s Stepped-Care for Opioid Use Disorder Train-the-Trainer (SCOUTT) initiative which has rolled out to at least 2 facilities in every VISN.

 • Dr. Ackland serves on the leadership team for the national Implementation Facilitation Learning Collaborative—a forum for collective efforts and discussion to advance the field of implementation facilitation.
 She brings her experience in external facilitation to two national initiatives—the Office of Mental Health and Suicide Prevention’s Stepped-Care for Opioid Use Disorder Train-the-Trainer (SCOUTT) initiative and the QUERI-VISN Partnered Implementation Initiative to improve suicide prevention through an intervention called Caring Contacts.